~ a contest for unpublished works ~

 The top three or four entrants/scores in each category will advance to the finals.
 All finalists must have received 75% to advance.

-The GE coordinators intend to notify the finalists of their status by phone or email in mid- to late February.
+The GE coordinators intend to notify the finalists of their status by email in early March.

 Non-finalist entries will be returned after finalists are determined and statistical information is complete.